Dental Bonding

 Dental bonding generally makes use of composite resin components.
 These materials are tooth-colored and may be tailored to match the patient's natural tooth color.
 Composite resins are made up of a combination of plastic and glass or ceramic particles that add durability and aesthetic appeal.
 The bonding procedure may also include the use of adhesive chemicals and dental equipment to adequately prepare the tooth surface and apply the bonding substance.
 These components combine to adhere the composite resin to the tooth structure, resulting in strength, longevity, and a natural look.

-Consultation: The procedure begins with a meeting with your dentist to discuss your issues and goals for dental bonding.
-Your dentist will evaluate your oral health and decide whether dental bonding is the best treatment choice for you.
+Consultation: The procedure begins with a meeting with your dentist to discuss your issues and goals.
+Your dentist will evaluate your oral health and decide whether the best treatment choice for you.

-Preparation: If dental bonding is considered acceptable, your dentist will clean and roughen the tooth surface.
+Preparation: If considered acceptable, your dentist will clean and roughen the tooth surface.
 This allows the bonding material to attach more efficiently to the tooth.

 Color matching: To guarantee a flawless fit, your dentist will choose a shade of composite resin that closely matches the color of your existing teeth.